wanghmin/wanghmin.github.io/content/publication/zhang-2012-sgh/index.md

 summary: In this paper we present a hybrid approach to reconstruct hair dynamics from multi-view video sequences, captured under uncontrolled lighting conditions.
 tags:
-- 'I.3.3 [Computer Graphics]: Picture/Image Generation?Line and curve generation'
+- line and curve generation
 ---